jwobith/docker-gitea/README.md

 ## Contributing

-Do you want to help contribute to this repoistory?
+Do you want to help contribute to this repository?
 Check out the [contributing documentation](CONTRIBUTING.md).

 ## License